mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 You can determine the right SLA for your company depending on the following points:
 - balanced cost and complexity with high availability
 - dependencies of the application - will require you to understand the SLAs of those dependencies as well
-- recovery metrics: *RTO* = recovery time objective - max downtime, *RPO* = recovery point objective - max duration of data loss
+- recovery metrics: *RTO* = Recovery Time Objective - max downtime, *RPO* = Recovery Point Objective - max duration of data loss
 - availability metrics: *Mean Time to Recover (MTTR)* = average time it take to restore a component after failure, *Mean Time Between Failures (MTBF)* = how long a component is expected to last until the next failure
 - composite SLA - what your SLAs will combine into